erionsehou-crypto/CW2_M01018389_CST1510/README.md

 Multi-Domain Intelligence Platform
-Streamlit Application with Authentication, IT Ticket Dashboard & AI Assistant
+Streamlit Application with Authentication, Multi-Domain Dashboards & AI Assistant

 This project is a multi-page Streamlit web application developed as part of CST1510 – Programming for Data Communication and Networks.
-It includes secure authentication, a full CRUD dashboard for IT tickets, data visualisation, an OOP refactor, and an AI assistant powered by OpenAI’s API.
+It includes secure authentication, three complete operational domains (IT Operations, Cybersecurity, Data Science), full CRUD dashboards with analytics, an object-oriented refactor, and an AI assistant powered by OpenAI’s API.

 🚀 Features Overview
 🔐 1.
 User Authentication